Wildog/airline-weather.vim/README.md

 ![screenshot](https://raw.githubusercontent.com/Wildog/airline-weather.vim/master/screenshot.png)
 This is a vim-airline extension to show current weather on the right end of the status line, just like the weather segment in Powerline.

-__This extension depends on [webapi-vim](https://github.com/mattn/webapi-vim), you should install it first.__
+__This extension depends on [vim-airline](https://github.com/bling/vim-airline) and [webapi-vim](https://github.com/mattn/webapi-vim), you should install them first.__

 ##Installation

 * ###Use Vundle

+    Make sure you have these lines in your .vimrc

+        Plugin 'bling/vim-airline'
         Plugin 'mattn/webapi-vim'
         Plugin 'Wildog/airline-weather.vim'

     :PluginInstall

 * ###Manually
-Make sure you have installed [webapi-vim](https://github.com/mattn/webapi-vim), then put files to corresponding directories.
+Make sure you have installed [vim-airline](https://github.com/bling/vim-airline) and [webapi-vim](https://github.com/mattn/webapi-vim), then put files to corresponding directories.

 ##Usage